 Collaborating to underpin global position

-The Innovation Pop Up offers an approach unmatched in the North of England and is a first step towards creating a world-class centre for healthcare innovation, as part of the emerging innovation district in Leeds
+The Innovation Pop Up offers an approach unmatched in the North of England and is a first step towards creating a world-class centre for healthcare innovation, as part of the emerging innovation arc in Leeds

-The Leeds Innovation District is a strategic partnership between Leeds Teaching Hospitals NHS Trust, Leeds’ universities and Leeds City Council.
+The Leeds Innovation Arc is a strategic partnership between Leeds Teaching Hospitals NHS Trust, Leeds’ universities and Leeds City Council.
 It aims to position Leeds and the Leeds City Region as leading global hub for the adoption and spread of healthtech innovation.

 Chris believes there is a huge synergy with partners across the city and sees Leeds Academic Health Partnership as pivotal to closer collaboration.